Square Inc. [SQ] Holding Strong: What’s pushing it?

 Similarly, its Total Debt to Total Assets stands at 23.67.

-This stock’s Beta value is currently 2.80, which indicates that it is 22.71% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 24.56.
-This stock, according to these metrics, is currently Oversold.
+This stock’s Beta value is currently 2.80, which indicates that it is 20.29% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 36.19.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is Square Inc. [SQ] a Reliable Buy?